execonic/cmdAutoComp/README.md

 - Subsequent lines are used to enumerate sub-commands.
 These sub-commands are organized in a tree.
 Each child command is indented **one tab** back from the parent command.
 - The first-level sub-command should be indented **one tab** from the beginning of the line
 - Each level of command nodes should start with a dedicated line that determines how to handle the command nodes at the current level.
 Only the following symbols can be used for dedicated lines.
-  - `*` All sub-commands of the current level can be used together.
+  - `&` All sub-commands of the current level can be used together.
   - `@` Only one sub-command of the current level can be used.
+  - `*` Current sub-command supports any input parameter.

 ## Example
 There is a command `test` which supports the following sub-commands.

 - `--option1 param11`
 - `--option1 param12`
+- `--option1 param12 <anything>`
 - `--option1 param13 param131`
 - `--option1 param13 param132`
 - `--option2 param21`